NATURE OF WORK

 Work involves responsibility for directing and participating in the design, development, and implementation of computer based and other systems.

-Duties include assigning, coordinating, and supervising the activities of systems and programming personnel; providing liaison with user agencies in the development and maintenance of systems; and determining the feasibility of installing or converting work systems and processes for electronic data processing.
+Duties include assigning, coordinating, and supervising the activities of systems and programming personnel; acting as liaison with user agencies in the development and maintenance of systems; and determining the feasibility of installing or converting work systems and processes for electronic data processing.

 The employee assists in establishing systems and programming priorities and in coordinating the systems activity with the electronic data processing operations unit.